tttMelody/KAP-manual/en/integration/qlik.en.md

 For the installation of Qlik Sense, please visit [Qlik Sense Desktop download](https://www.qlik.com/us/try-or-buy/download-qlik-sense).

 ### Connection with Qlik Sense
-After configuring your Local DSN and installing Qlik Sense successfully, you may go through the following steps to connect Kylin with Qlik Sense.
+After configuring your Local DSN and installing Qlik Sense successfully, you may go through the following steps to connect KAP with Qlik Sense.

 1. From Windows Desktop Shortcut or click **Start -> All Applications -> Qlik Sense -> Qlik Sense Desktop** to open the application **Qlik Sense Desktop**.

 2. Input your Qlik account to login, then the following dialog will pop up.
-Click **Create New Application**.
+Click **Create A New App**.

 ![Create New Application](images/qlik/welcome_to_qlik_desktop.png)